 For B2B, contributions are calculated on:

 - In 2021 it was an amount no less than 75% of the average salary in Poland (in 2021, it was 4242,38 PLN) – for health contributions.
-From February 2022, this amount is different for each entrepreneur – the rules for calculating the contribution will depend on the form of income tax.
+In 2023, this amount is different for each entrepreneur – the rules for calculating the contribution will depend on the form of income tax.
+We explain more below.

 What has changed in 2022?